 - Her methods are also aimed at trying to reduce the risk of dis-ease, in particular, problems concerning the cardiovascular system including high blood pressure, elevated blood fats and excess cholesterol, also bowel complaints, Type II diabetes and illnesses related to obesity.

 When it comes to getting the message home that eating healthily is one of the best ways to reduce the risk of a whole range of illnesses, Kathryn makes no bones about being perpetually disappointed that good information is so poorly co-ordinated and seems to be so confusing.
 "I think it's terribly sad that dietary advice can't be generally available at health centre and GP level," says Kathryn.
 "A patient might be advised to eat more fibre, less fat or less sugar but, in most cases, not much else in the way of dietary recommendations is provided.
-No-one gets referred to a dietitian until they have a condition which needs treating.
+No-one gets referred to a dietitian in order to prevent a disease but only once something is really wrong.
 People rely more on books, magazine and newspaper articles for healthy eating info than they do on their doctors.
 We all know there's a mountain of medical information and support available but the majority has to do with the drug and/or surgical treatment of existing conditions.
 Little attention is paid to trying to prevent illness before it begins."

 "It's also the case," believes Kathryn, "that hardly anyone realises how powerful nutritional therapy can be in helping the body to cope with existing symptoms.
 Yet, when it comes to self-help, people are understandably confused by the conflicting array of nutritional advice that's out there.
 I'm so grateful that I was able to work in this field and have always believed wholeheartedly in promoting and sharing information about diet and balanced healthy eating so that other people might benefit.
 That's the main aim of this website."